 The audit committee of the Board currently consists of Messrs.
-Buth (chairperson), Fuller and Shiely, each of whom is independent as defined by the rules of the SEC and the listing standards of the NYSE, as well as the director independence standards adopted by the Board.
-In addition, the Board has determined that each current member of the audit committee qualifies as an "audit committee financial expert" as defined by the rules of the SEC and meets the expertise requirements for audit committee members under the listing standards of the NYSE.
+Buth (chairperson), Fuller and Shiely and Ms. Huet, each of whom is independent as defined by the rules of the SEC and the listing standards of the NYSE, as well as the director independence standards adopted by the Board.
+In addition, the Board has determined that Messrs.
+Buth, Fuller and Shiely each qualify as an "audit committee financial expert" as defined by the rules of the SEC.
+Each member of the audit committee meets the expertise requirements for audit committee members under the listing standards of the NYSE.
 Each member of the audit committee has served in senior positions with their respective organizations or have served as directors of public and private companies, which has afforded the member the opportunity to gain familiarity with financial matters relevant to Quad.

 The principal functions performed by the audit committee include assisting and discharging certain responsibilities of the Board in overseeing the reliability of financial reporting, the effectiveness of internal control over financial reporting, the process for monitoring compliance with corporate codes of conduct, the internal auditors and audit functions and the independence of the independent external auditors and audit functions.
-In addition, the audit committee's duties also include direct responsibility for the appointment, compensation, retention and oversight of the independent external auditors; review and discussion with the independent external auditors of the scope of their audit; review and discussion of the financial statements, management's discussion and analysis of financial condition and results of operations included in the Company's periodic filings; review of any reports to shareholders containing financial information, quarterly earnings press releases and other financial information and earnings guidance; discussion with the Company's internal auditors about the audit plan, and results of internal audits; review of such accounting principles, policies and practices, reporting policies and practices as it may deem necessary or proper; review and discussion of compliance matters and compliance program, including policies and procedures for reporting compliance matters; review and discussion of cybersecurity matters and cybersecurity program; and establishment of policies concerning the provision of non-audit services by the independent external auditors.
-The audit committee held six meetings in 2022.
-The audit committee members were offered an opportunity at each audit committee meeting to meet with only the Company's independent external auditors present and did so regularly.
+In addition, the audit committee's duties also include direct responsibility for the appointment, compensation, retention and oversight of the independent external auditors; review and discussion with the independent external auditors of the scope of their audit; review and discussion of the financial statements. management's discussion and analysis of financial condition and results of operations included in the Company's periodic filings; review of any reports to shareholders containing financial information, quarterly earnings press releases and other financial information and earnings guidance; discussion with the Company's internal auditors about the audit plan, and results of internal audits; review of such accounting principles, policies and practices, reporting policies and practices as it may deem necessary or proper; review and discussion of compliance matters and compliance program, including policies and procedures for reporting compliance matters; review and discussion of cybersecurity matters and cybersecurity program; and establishment of policies concerning the provision of non-audit services by the independent external auditors.
+The audit committee held five meetings in 2024.
+The audit committee was offered an opportunity at each audit committee meeting to meet alone with the Company's independent external auditors, internal auditors and/or the Chief Risk & Compliance Officer present and did so periodically.